 - Never feed wildlife.

-- Never chase, threaten, tease or approach a wild animal.
+- Never chase, threaten, tease or approach a wild animal for any reason.

 - If you encounter a wild animal: (1) avoid eye contact, (2) slowly back away, (3) do not turn your back on an animal, and (4) give the animal wide berth.